badrelmers/RefrEnv/README.md

 # RefrEnv - *Refr*esh the *Env*ironment
 Reload environment variables inside cmd/bash/powershell every time you want environment changes to propagate, so you do not need to restart them after setting a new variable with setx or after installing a new app which adds new variables.

-This is a better alternative to the chocolatey refreshenv for cmd (and works for bash too (cygwin)), which solves several problems in the chocolatey refreshenv, like:
+This is a better alternative to the chocolatey refreshenv for cmd (and works for bash too (cygwin/Msys2/GitBash)), which solves several problems in the chocolatey refreshenv, like:
  - The Chocolatey **refreshenv** act **bad** if the variable have some cmd meta-characters, see this test: